DevMountain/Timeline/README.md

 * Some apps will save photos taken or processed in their app in a custom Album in the user's Camera Roll.
 Add this feature.
 * Review the README instructions and solution code for clarity and functionality, submit a GitHub pull request with suggested changes.
-* Provide feedback on the expectations for Part One to a mentor or instructor.
+* Provide feedback on the expectations for Part Two to a mentor or instructor.

-## Part Three - Basic CloudKit: CloudKitManager, CloudKitManagedObject, Manual Sync
+## Part Three - Basic CloudKit: CloudKitManager, CloudKitSyncable, Manual Sync

 * check CloudKit availability
 * save data to CloudKit
 * fetch data from CloudKit
-* sync pulled CloudKit data to a local Core Data persistent store

 Following some of the best practices in the CloudKit documentation, add CloudKit to your project as a backend syncing engine for posts and comments.
-Check for CloudKit availability, save new posts and comments to CloudKit, fetch posts and comments from CloudKit and save them to Core Data.
+Check for CloudKit availability, save new posts and comments to CloudKit, and fetch posts and comments from CloudKit.

 When you finish this part, the app will support syncing photos, posts, and comments from the device to CloudKit, and pulling new photos, posts, and comments from CloudKit.
-When new posts or comments are fetched from CloudKit, they will be serialized into Core Data objects, and the Fetched Results Controllers will automatically update the user interface with the new data.
+When new posts or comments are fetched from CloudKit, they will be turned into model objects, and the Fetched Results Controllers will automatically update the user interface with the new data.

 You will implement push notifications, subscriptions, and basic automatic sync functionality in Part Four.

 ### CloudKit Manager

 Add a CloudKit Manager that abstracts your CloudKit code into a single helper class that implements basic CloudKit functionality.
-You will not necessarily use all of the `CloudKitManager` functionality in this application, but this will be a great reusable class for future CloudKit applications that you build in the future.
+You will not necessarily use all of the `CloudKitManager` functionality in this application, but this will be a great reusable class for CloudKit applications that you build in the future.

 1. Add a `CloudKitManager` helper class.
 2. Add the following properties and function signatures that perform basic CloudKit functionality.